Short-term health plans in Kentucky

 The Kentucky Equal Justice Center submitted comments to HHS in March 2018, regarding the then-proposed expansion of short-term health plans.
 The letter recommended a few steps that states could take to protect consumers, including assessments on short-term insurers to fund reinsurance for the ACA-compliant individual market, requiring short-term plans to have minimum loss ratios, and requiring consumers to complete a marketplace eligibility determination before being allowed to enroll in a short-term plan, to ensure that they understand all of their available options.
-For the time being, the state has not moved forward with implementing any of those recommendations, and Bulletin 2018-02 takes a fairly hands-off approach to regulating short-term plans.
+For the time being, the state has not moved forward with implementing any of those recommendations, and Bulletin 2018-02 takes a fairly hands-off approach to regulating short-term health insurance in Kentucky.

 Which insurers offer short-term plans in Kentucky?